 This is not something new to me – I’ve been doing this for many years!

 Before a first session, a potted life history of the client is often requested, detailing the key events and relationships in their life to date.
 This is usually sent in the body of an email or as an email attachment.
 Rarely, it is provided in paper form which is then scanned and stored electronically.
 The original paper is then diamond-cut shredded.

 In addition, there are emails that will inevitably contain confidential information.

 During a session a client may request an audio recording and, if agreed, the whole session is recorded on a digital recorder.
-It is then ‘toped and tailed’ to remove the hypnosis induction and deepening, converted to .mp3 format then sent to the client on CD or via a demand-led download.
+It is then ‘topped and tailed’ to remove the hypnosis induction and deepening, converted to .mp3 format then sent to the client via a demand-led download.
 The recording is retained in case the client needs a copy.